skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 even when he has the power to intervene.
 He loves peace, and gets along well with other races.

-Mar Talos has benefitted over the last 100 years with him as the leader.
+Mar Talos has benefited over the last 100 years with him as the leader.
 The island is strong, prosperous and secure.

 ## Session 2